-A Syllabus must be published for each module component before the start of registration in any given semester.
-This contains the topic of the module component sessions and specifies, if applicable, the basic literature to be consulted for these sessions.
-The Syllabus is consistent with the module description and delivers further specifications of the requirements, the grading details (e.g. bonus achievements), and the learning outcomes of the module component.
+A syllabus must be published for each module component before the start of registration in any given semester.
+This contains the topic of the module sessions and specifies, if applicable, the basic literature to be consulted for these sessions.
+The syllabus is consistent with the module description and delivers further specifications of the requirements, the grading details (e.g. bonus achievements), and the learning outcomes of the module component, and module policies (e.g. Academic Integrity and the use of AI).